Can an Output Have Two Inputs? Exploring the Concepts of Inputs, Outputs, and Systems

 Complex Systems: Feedback Loops and Interdependent Inputs

-The situation becomes more intricate when dealing with complex systems, particularly those incorporating feedback loops.
+The situation becomes more detailed when dealing with complex systems, particularly those incorporating feedback loops.
 A feedback loop is a process where the output of a system influences its subsequent inputs.
 This creates a cyclical relationship where the output isn't simply a direct function of the initial inputs, but rather a continuously evolving result.

 Consider a thermostat controlling room temperature: